South Jordan Divorce Lawyer

 Contested Divorce

 A contested divorce is one in which the parties cannot agree on the issues initially.
-Our divorce attorneys in South Jordan are experienced in even the most complex divorce issues including the division of family businesses, family trusts, irrevocable trusts, international custody disputes, and more.
+Our divorce attorneys in South Jordan are experienced with litigating even the most complex divorce issues including the division of family businesses, family trusts, irrevocable trusts, international custody disputes, and more.

 Special Considerations for Military Divorce